-I started participating in high intensity group workout classes until knee and back pain led me to seek treatment.
-I couldn’t run on the treadmill or even do a simple jumping jack without pain.
-Dr. Nelson said that I shouldn’t be running or doing anything that involved even the slightest impact, and that I needed to modify my workouts.
-At the time I was very disappointed, but that led me to discover competitive indoor rowing.
+Steve started participating in high intensity group workout classes until knee and back pain led him to seek treatment.
+He couldn’t run on the treadmill or even do a simple jumping jack without pain.
+Dr. Nelson said that he shouldn’t be running or doing anything that involved even the slightest impact, and that he needed to modify his workouts.
+“At the time I was very disappointed, but that led me to discover competitive indoor rowing.
 After rowing for a few months, my times were really competitive in my division.
-I was really nervous to tell Dr. Nelson about my new passion because I thought he was going to tell me to stop, but he was very supportive.
-With his care, in addition to incorporating stretching and pilates in my training regimen, my back feels great.
-I know I am going to need a knee replacement eventually, but Dr. Nelson said that I wasn’t doing my knee any further damage, as long as I could tolerate the pain.
-That was a turning point for me and I started to train in earnest with a goal of going to the Paris World Championship in 2020.
-I finished the season with world rankings in my class of 6th in the 500 meter (first in the United States), 12th in the 1000 meter (second in the United States), and 22nd in the 2000 meter (3rd in the United States).
+I was really nervous to tell Dr. Nelson about my new passion because I thought he was going to tell me to stop, but he was very supportive,” said Steve.
+Under Dr. Nelson’s care, in addition to incorporating stretching and pilates in his training regimen, his back felt great again.
+“I know I am going to need a knee replacement eventually, but Dr. Nelson said that I wasn’t doing my knee any further damage, as long as I could tolerate the pain.”
+That was a turning point for Steve and he started to train in earnest with the goal of going to the Paris World Championship in 2020.
+He finished that season with world rankings in his class 6th in the 500 meter (first in the United States), 12th in the 1000 meter (second in the United States), and 22nd in the 2000 meter (3rd in the United States).

 At the Paris World Championships in 2020, Steve was able to win second place in the 500 meter sprint.
 His second event, the 2000 meter, didn’t go as well.
 Steve continued to train for the next two years and was able to finally realize his goal in 2022, winning the World Rowing Indoor Championships with the support of his health care team at The Center, his family, and friends.
 “I have lived out a lifetime dream of competing at the world championship level and have the medals to show for it.
 It’s a pretty incredible feeling.”